Generative artificial intelligence improves projections of climate extremes: Method

 \subsection{Evaluation method}

-The evaluation framework includes two main components: 1) calculation of two distinct sets of spatial quantile distributions from ERA5 for different purposes; and 2) assessment of model performance in the historical scenario (2005–2014), using mean absolute error (MAE) of quantiles, with statistical significance determined via bootstrap resampling.
+The evaluation framework is centered on quantile analysis.
+Two sets of spatial quantiles derived from ERA5 serve as reference for the evaluation.
+The first set, calculated from ERA5 data for 2005-2014, is used to assess the model performance during this historical period.
+The second set, derived from ERA5 data from 1979-2000, serves as a historical benchmark for assessing extreme events projected by FuXi-CMIPAlign under future emission scenarios (2015-2100).

-Two sets of ERA5 spatial quantile distributions are calculated.
-The first set is derived from the 1st, 5th, 10th, 90th, 95th, and 99th percentiles over 2005–2014, used as the reference ("ground truth").
-For each model, the MAE between these reference quantiles and the corresponding quantiles obtained from the downscaling outputs quantifies the ability to reproduce extreme climate states during the validation period.
+The first set of quantiles, based on the 90th, 95th, and 99th percentiles, serves as the reference.
+For each model, we also calculate the 90th, 95th, and 99th percentiles over the same period (2005–2014).
+The mean absolute error (MAE) between the model-derived quantiles and the reference quantiles is then used to evaluate the model's ability to reproduce extreme climate states during this validation period.
 The MAE for a given quantile $q$ is computed as: